ONSdigital/dp-frontend-upload-prototype/README.md

 files with the same name.
 - We should probably assert the checksum (MD5) is the same before and after the upload to avoid any data corruption during the data upload.
+- Increasing the number of simultaneous requests does improve the time taken for a file to upload.
+For example, a 1GB file with 3 simultaneous requests will take ~ 20 minutes to upload - increasing this number to 15 simultaneous requests results in the file taking around 10 minutes to upload.
+It is not yet known what the limit is before the server begins to slow after a given number of simultaneous requests.